-Integrative study of the biological, psychological and socio-cultural components of human individuality based upon social systems theory.
-Examination of reciprocal interaction between human behavior and the social environment throughout the life cycle of diverse client populations.
+Integrative study of the biological, psychological, socio-cultural and spiritual components of human individuality based upon social systems theory.
+Examination of reciprocal interaction between human behavior and the social environment throughout the life cycle of diverse client systems.
 Focus on effects of oppression upon groups and individuals.
 Emphasis upon respect for diversity in systems’ values, needs and goals, especially in relation to social work practice.

 Analyzes the family including marriage and kinship relationships, as both a social institution and a network of small group interactions.
 Sociological theories will be investigated as well as empirical research.

 A systems frame of reference for generalist social work practice is applied in the problem-solving process with individuals, groups, families, communities and organizations.
 Emphasis is on the value base of practice and the development of relationships with persons of diverse and oppressed groups.
 Focus on analytical and interactional skills, interviewing, data collection, problem identification and assessment, especially as related to the beginning and middle phases of the change process.
 Micro systems practice is emphasized.
 As a result of assessment, at the end of SW 350, if necessary, you may be required to do a pre-practicum in order to demonstrate your aptitude and skills for Social Work.
-SW 350 must be re-taken in the same calendar year as the student begins field practicum.
+SW 350 must be re-taken if student is not in a field placement within 6 months of completing the course.

-Provides the opportunity to build on the basic knowledge and skills gained in Social Research (SOC/SW 355), combining theoretical and experiential learning.
-Emphasis is placed on the types of research used most frequently by social workers within an agency setting: needs assessment, program evaluation, and practice evaluation.
-During the second part of the course, students will create and carry out their own research project.
+Provides the opportunity to build on the basic knowledge and skills gained in Social Research (SW 355), combining theoretical and experiential learning.
+Emphasis is placed on the types of research used most frequently by social workers within an agency setting: needs assessment, practice evaluation, and program evaluation.
 Use of basic descriptive and inferential statistics in the context of the overall research process is taught.
+Students also learn how to effectively evaluate research studies.
 Important ethical and human diversity issues are also addressed throughout the course.
-It is highly recommended that students participate in two hours of optional lab

-Examination of major social policies and services addressing the problems and needs of older Americans.
-Focused attention on retirement policies, senior housing, long-term care issues, health care issues and special social services for the aging.
+Examination of major social policies and services addressing the problems and needs of older persons.
+Particular attention is given to retirement policies, senior housing, long-term care issues, health care issues and special social services for the aging.

 Analysis of communities and organizations as social systems, including examination of critical problems.
 Also examines intervention, change strategies, and skills that appear to be effective and how they can be applied.
 A service learning component may be included.

-Development of analytical and interactional skills in working with older adults.
+Development of analytical and interactional skills needed in working with older adults.
 Understanding of agencies which provide services to older persons.
-Themes such as generativity and creativity, intergenerational relationships, minorities and human diversity, separation and loss, and long-term care will be the backdrop for discussion of service deliveries.
+Themes such as generativity and creativity, intergenerational relationships, minorities and human diversity, separation and loss, and continuum of care will be the backdrop for discussion of service deliveries.
 Emphasis is placed on development of students’ awareness of personal attitudes, feelings and values in working with elders.

-Prerequisites: SW 314, SOC 385, social work major or permission of instructor, senior standing; must be taken the winter term prior to graduation; Term: 2
+Prerequisites: SW 314, POL 385, ENG 312; social work major or permission of instructor, senior standing; must be taken the winter term prior to graduation; Term: 2

-Intense analysis of social welfare policy.
-Special emphasis on the relationship of welfare policy to social work practice and the effects of policy on oppressed and vulnerable populations.
+Intensive analysis of social welfare policy.
+Special emphasis on the relationship of policy with social work practice, and the effects of policy on oppressed and vulnerable populations.